ihavalyova/DiAtomic/README.md

 <!-- https://mybinder.org/v2/gh/ihavalyova/DiAtomic/master -->

 DiAtomic is an open-source Python library that contains useful routines for performing various diatomic molecule computations.
 It supports an object-oriented approach providing simple functionality and efficiently vectorized code.
 It can be used to:
-- compute the energy eigenvalues and eigenvectors (by solving the radial Schrodinger equation) for a single electronic state or arbitrary number of coupled states
+- compute the energy eigenvalues and eigenvectors (by solving the radial Schrodinger equation) for a single electronic state or an arbitrary number of coupled states
 - compute the transition frequencies when either PECs or term values are available
 - fit of the computed energy levels to the experimental data